rjpbonnal/bioruby-samtools/tutorial/tutorial.md

-bio-SAMtools Basic Tutorial
+bio-samtools Basic Tutorial
 ===========================

 Introduction
 ------------

-bio-SAMtools is a Ruby binding to the popular [SAMtools](http://SAMtools.sourceforge.net/) library, and provides access to individual read alignments as well as BAM files, reference sequence and pileup information.
+bio-samtools is a Ruby binding to the popular [samtools](http://samtools.sourceforge.net/) library, and provides access to individual read alignments as well as BAM files, reference sequence and pileup information.

 Installation
 ------------

-Installation of bio-SAMtools is very straightforward, and is accomplished with the Ruby gems command.
+Installation of bio-samtools is very straightforward, and is accomplished with the Ruby gems command.
 All you need is an internet connection.

 ### Prerequisites

-bio-SAMtools relies on the following other rubygems:
+bio-samtools relies on the following other rubygems:

 -   [bio \>= 1.4.2](http://rubygems.org/gems/bio)
 -   [bio-svgenes >= 0.4.1](https://rubygems.org/gems/bio-svgenes)

-Once these are installed, bio-SAMtools can be installed with
+Once these are installed, bio-samtools can be installed with

-    sudo gem install bio-SAMtools
+    sudo gem install bio-samtools

 It should then be easy to test whether installation went well.
-Start interactive Ruby (IRB) in the terminal, and type `require 'bio-SAMtools'` if the terminal returns `true` then all is well.
+Start interactive Ruby (IRB) in the terminal, and type `require 'bio-samtools'` if the terminal returns `true` then all is well.

     $ irb
-    >> require 'bio-SAMtools'
+    >> require 'bio-samtools'
     => true

 Working with BAM files